CS

 Leapmotor (with Stellantis backing)

 Leapmotor is the Chinese EV maker Stellantis bought a 21% stake in and uses to populate its global dealer network.
 In Australia that means Leapmotor sells through Jeep, Ram, Alfa Romeo, Chrysler and Fiat dealers.
-The Leapmotor B10 is the small-SUV BEV (from ~$38,990) and the C10 is the mid-size BEV / EREV (extended-range electric, with a petrol engine that only generates electricity, never directly drives the wheels).
+The Leapmotor B10 is the small-SUV BEV (from $37,888, 361 km, or $40,888 for 434 km) and the C10 comes as a BEV or as a REEV.
+The C10 Hybrid at $43,888 is the interesting one: a range-extended electric with a 28.4 kWh battery good for 145 km, and a petrol engine that only generates electricity and never directly drives the wheels.
+Warranty is 6 years / 150,000 km on the vehicle and 8 years / 160,000 km on the battery.
 Read our full Leapmotor B10 review.

 Leapmotor's dealer advantage is the killer feature: Stellantis service centres are everywhere, including regional Australia.
 The trade-off is that Stellantis's customer-service reputation isn't BYD-grade.